siddarthjha/ML/Activation/README.md

 ![lrelu](https://github.com/siddarthjha/ML/blob/master/Images/leay.jpeg)

-It is an attempt to solve the dying ReLU problem
+* It is an attempt to solve the dying ReLU problem
+* The leak helps to increase the range of the ReLU function.
+Usually, the value of a is 0.01 or so.
+* When **a is not 0.01** then it is called **Randomized ReLU.**
+* Therefore the range of the Leaky ReLU is (-infinity to infinity).
+* Both Leaky and Randomized ReLU functions are monotonic in nature.
+Also, their derivatives also monotonic in nature.